Skip to content

 Building 3 Thermal Treatment

 Status: The selected remedy – thermal treatment – was presented in the Phase IV Remedy Implementation Plan (Part 1) and at the June 2023 public meeting.
 Upon design completion, drilling of thermal wells began in December 2023.
-Exterior drilling was completed in early January 2025.
+In January 2025, exterior drilling was completed, and interior drilling began.

-Current and upcoming work: Interior drilling began at the end of January 2025, has continued through April, and is expected to last several months.
+Current and upcoming work: Interior drilling has continued through August and is expected to last several more months.

 Stream A Granular Activated Carbon Adsorptive Barrier